Examinations

 The purpose of this policy is to provide staff and students with information about Prendergast Ladywell’s approach to making reasonable adjustments and applying for special considerations for exams or assessments on accredited courses.

-Please read the policy before contacting the relevant department to discuss your needs:
+Please read the policy before contacting the relevant department to discuss your needs: (see attached)

 Requesting assessment/exam arrangements